How to Fix HP Printer Error 0x6100004a?

 HP Printer Error 0x6100004A

-The universal troubleshooting step that is typically recommended by HP technicians in the event that the printing machine refuses to work anymore is to reset the entire printing mechanism.
-Performing this operation will not require you to be tech-savvy and will not expose your machine to any risks of further damaging it.
+The universal troubleshooting step that is typically recommended by HP technicians when the printing machine refuses to work is to reset the entire printing mechanism.
+Performing this operation will not require you to be tech-savvy and will not expose your machine to any risks of further damage.

-On printers, resetting the printing mechanism is the equivalent of performing a power cycling procedure on computers and gaming consoles.
+On printers, resetting the printing mechanism is equivalent to performing a power cycling procedure on computers and gaming consoles.
 A lot of affected users have confirmed that the operation was resolved after they performed the steps below.

-Note: If you hear any noise, wait until the printer enters Idle mode and becomes silent before you continue with the next step.
+Note: If you hear any noise, wait until the printer enters Idle mode and becomes silent before continuing with the next step.

 2. Disconnect the power cord from the rear of your printer (while your printer is turned on, but in idle mode).
-Once power has been cut off, remove the power cord from the wall outlet.
+Once the power is off, remove the power cord from the wall outlet.

 disconnecting the Power cord of your printer